Introduction

 How long can I wait before seeing a dentist for a broken tooth?

 It is generally advisable to see a dentist as soon as reasonably possible after breaking a tooth.
-If the break is minor and there is no pain, sensitivity, or swelling, you may be able to wait a day or two.
+If the break is minor and there is no pain, sensitivity, or swelling, you may be able to wait a day or two, provided you take steps to protect the tooth in the meantime.
 However, if there is significant pain, visible exposure of the inner tooth, bleeding, or swelling, seeking same-day or next-day dental advice is recommended.
+The sooner the tooth is assessed, the wider the range of treatment options that may be available.

 Is a broken tooth a dental emergency?

 Whether a broken tooth constitutes an emergency depends on the severity of the break and the symptoms you are experiencing.
-A small chip with no pain may not require immediate emergency care, but a larger fracture with pain, bleeding, swelling, or a loose tooth is more likely to require urgent attention.
+A small chip with no pain may not require immediate emergency care, though it should still be assessed in a timely manner.
+A larger fracture with pain, bleeding, swelling, or a loose tooth is more likely to require urgent attention.
+If you are uncertain, contacting a dental practice for guidance is a sensible step.
+Many practices offer telephone advice to help you determine whether an emergency appointment is needed.

 What temporary filling materials can I buy from a pharmacy?

 Several over-the-counter temporary dental filling kits are available from pharmacies in the UK.
-These typically contain a soft, mouldable material that can be pressed into or over a damaged area.
+These typically contain a soft, mouldable material that can be pressed into or over a damaged area to cover exposed surfaces and reduce sensitivity.
 Popular options include zinc oxide-based temporary filling materials.
-These products are designed for short-term use only.
+These products are designed for short-term use only and should not be considered a permanent solution.
+Always follow the instructions provided with the product and arrange a dental appointment for a proper assessment and long-term restoration.

 Can I eat normally with a broken tooth?